katevision/KateS/_portfolio/portfolio-2.md

 Since the dataset contains sample data, the differences in revenue across categories are relatively minor.
 Using real business data, we could determine which product category contributed the most to overall sales revenue.

--->
-#### 2.A.
+#### 2.B.
 Sales revenue by category & year

-Next, we will analyze category sales by individual year to better understand how sales patterns have evolved over time.
+We can make  we will analyze category sales by individual year to better understand how sales patterns have evolved over time.
 This will help us identify top-performing segments, spot trends, and support more informed business decisions.

 ```sql
 SELECT